 This post contains affiliate links; if you make a purchase using one of these links, I may receive a small commission.
 Please see my disclosure for more information.

 "Put your books away" is not something you will hear me say during the day.
 Ever.
 Sure, at night we put all of our toys to "sleep" but during the day it is not at all uncommon for my son to have books on the floor, on the table, on the couch and in his bed!

 2) I prepare a themed craft or activity.

-I do provide a daily craft or activity for my son but, again, he does not have to do it.
+I do provide a regular craft or activity for my son but he does not have to do it.
 Though, it's extremely rare that he doesn't want to.
-He's usually following me around saying "project, project" while I'm getting the supplies ready to set out on his table.
+He's usually following me around saying "project, time!" while I'm getting the supplies ready to set out on his table.

 3) Most cupboards in the kitchen are fair game.

 With the exception of the pantry and the cupboard with glass, I don't prohibit my son from opening cupboards and pulling things out to play with.
 I do this because many of the items in a kitchen promote imaginative or sensory play.

 I try very hard to be as child-centered as possible when teaching my son.
 One thing I do to help him learn his colors is, I group toys together by color.
 For example, I recently noticed that my son had red and orange down pat and the others not as much.
 So, I grouped his ball bit balls and blocks by color, only leaving one color out for a few days and then switching them.
 He had no clue that I was trying to teach him his colors, he just played as usual!

 5) I carefully select my son's toys.